interpretml/interpret-community/python/README.md

 - The DeepExplainer is for DNN tensorflow or pytorch models
 - The PFIExplainer can quickly compute global importance values
 - LIMEExplainer builds local linear approximations of the model's behavior by perturbing each instance
-- GPUKernelExplainer is GPU-accelerated implementation of SHAP's KernelExplainer as a part of RAPIDS's cuML library, and is accelerated for GPU models, like those in cuML.
+- GPUKernelExplainer is GPU-accelerated implementation of SHAP's KernelExplainer as a part of RAPIDS's cuML library, and is optimized for GPU models, like those in cuML.
 It can be used with CPU-based estimators too.

 Please see the github website for the documentation and sample notebooks: https://github.com/interpretml/interpret-community